Itochu: Japan's economic growth period (1960–1980)

-Economic Recession Period (1990'-2000')
+Economic recession period (1990–2000)

-After the economic miracle and concequently asset price bubble the country experienced a recession period the lost decade.
+After the economic miracle and consequent asset price bubble the country experienced a recession period the lost decade.
 Trying to deflate speculation and keep inflation in check, the Bank of Japan sharply raised inter-bank lending rates in late 1989.
 This sharp policy caused the bursting of the bubble, and the Japanese stock market crashed.
 In the two decades starting from such period, the company experienced the challenges and restructured its portfolio.

 On October 1, 1992, C. Itoh & Co.
 Ltd. changed its English name to Itochu Corporation, a more direct transliteration of its Japanese name.
 By the early 1990s Itochu had become the largest trading company in Japan, but losses from the Japanese asset price bubble, particularly domestic real estate investments, brought it down to third place by the middle of the decade.
-In the 1990s Itochu made several investments in the media industry, including a minority stake in Time Warner and investments in cable and satellite delivery systems.
+In the 1990s, Itochu made several investments in the media industry, including a minority stake in Time Warner and investments in cable and satellite delivery systems.